pret/pokered/FEATURES.md

 -

 ## Tweaks
+- Trainers in general have a bit less type-specific parties and more varied pokemon.
+- Gym leaders teams are still type specific but might have 1 or two new/different pokemon.
+- Your rival uses various teams throughout the game but keeps his starter pokemon.
+- 1 of each elemental stone is hidden before rock tunnel
 - Potion heals 50HP
 - Super Potion heals 100HP
 - HMs don't prevent a pokemon from being put into the daycare